BlueJeansAndRain/node-reverse-proxy/README.md

 #### 500

-An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming request matches a route, but an error occurs when attempting to connect to the route's `to` endpoint.
+An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming non-secure request matches a route, but an error occurs when attempting to connect to the route's `to` endpoint.

+This has no affect on secure connections which are always closed on error.

 Defaults to true.

 #### 505

-An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming request matches a route and a connection is successfully made to the route's `to` endpoint, but an error or timeout occurs on the proxy socket before the upstream server sends a response.
+An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming non-secure request matches a route and a connection is successfully made to the route's `to` endpoint, but an error or timeout occurs on the proxy socket before the upstream server sends a response.

+This has no affect on secure connections which are always closed on error.

 Defaults to true.